caermeglaeddyv/ansible-role-mongodb/README.md

 # not to change this setting regardless of your RAM size, includes no_thp role as dependency:
 mongodb_no_thp: true

+# Use CFSSL to create MongoDB ReplicaSet Root CA and self-signed certificates:
+mongodb_cfssl: true

 # Variable which is common for most projects, used in
 # configuration files or file/directory names.
 # By default used as reference for etcd_project_dir variable: